KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a XAML writer attempts to write a value for a duplicate member into the same object node.

-    throw [System.Xaml.XamlDuplicateMemberException]::New("a XAML writer attempts to write a value for a duplicate member into the same object node.")
+    throw [System.Xaml.XamlDuplicateMemberException]::New('a XAML writer attempts to write a value for a duplicate member into the same object node.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xaml.XamlDuplicateMemberException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xaml.XamlDuplicateMemberException.aspx)